-3.1 When procuring on behalf of Schools, the Deputy Chief Executive Officer (DCEO), acting as the Trust's statutory Chief Finance Officer, or their delegated representative is acting as "Agents" in creating binding terms and conditions for the Trust.
+3.1 When procuring on behalf of Schools, the Trust's statutory Chief Finance Officer, or their delegated representative is acting as "Agents" in creating binding terms and conditions for the Trust.
 Wherever a School undertakes any procurement independently then the Headteacher will be acting as an "Agent" of the Trust provided that the procurement is compliant with the Trust's Scheme of Delegation, Finance Policy and Procurement Policy, procedures and guides.